EternityForest/AnyoneCanDoIt/MathELI5.md

-People like these, because as we can see in the zero counting argument, the slowdown eventually levels off, as it takes a lot of points added on to add a single zero to a very large number.
+People like these, because as we can see in the zero counting argument, the slowdown eventually levels off, as it takes a lot of points added on to add a single zero to a very large number(And thus add another linear step to the running time).

 Think of how much you have to add to 1000000000 to get 10000000000.

 It is a lot!

 These are actually better than linear time, which means they probably don't do something to every input, and instead skip some.
-Of we did something with every input, unless there's a large overhead, we would usually expect twice the input data to take twice as long to handle.
+If we did something with every input, unless there's a large fixed overhead that doesn't change with the input, we would usually expect twice the input data to take about twice as long to handle.

 More commonly, you see things that scale with N log N, or N times the logarithm of N.
 Not sure why that seems to show up so much.
+It seems to be common in advanced algorithms like the fast fourier transform, and other things that seem(to me) to be based on some Real Hard Math.

 ## Sine waves